amywang23/amywang23/README.md

-- 👋 Hi, I’m Amy and I am a junior at Thomas Jefferson High School for Science and Technology
+- 👋 Hi, I’m Amy and I am a freshman at the University of Michigan
+- I went to high school at Thomas Jefferson High School for Science and Technology
 - 👀 I’m interested in coding and developing websites as well as apps
-- 📫 How to reach me: wang.amy.cy@gmail.com
+- 📫 How to reach me: amywangc@umich.edu

 <!---
 amywang23/amywang23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.